 7.Physical Education and Health

-Achieving and maintaining good health positive physical activities and nutrition.
+Achieving and maintaining good health through positive physical activities and nutrition.
 Health is wealth and happiness.
 To understand that the body is connected to the mind.

 Equipping students with effective leadership skills to set the course, motivate their charge, and influence people.